 The phenomenon is having a bigger impact than ever before as it is easier for anyone to post and share any news or information online.

 Social media and online platforms play an important role in speeding up the spread of such news and they enable a global reach without much effort from the author.

 A comprehensive policy response must reflect the specific roles of different actors (social platforms, news media and users), and define their responsibilities according to a number of guiding principles.
 These include the freedom of expression, media pluralism, and the rights of citizens to diverse and reliable information.

 The Commission supports a multi-stakeholders process, involving platforms, news media, research and civil society organisations in order to find the right solutions consistent with fundamental principles and applicable coherently across the European Union.

-- the consultation process will be complemented with a Eurobarometer public opinion survey to be launched early 2018 to measure and analyse the perceptions and concerns of the European citizens around fake news.
+- a public consultation to gather the views of a wide range of stakeholders on fake news.
+The synopsis report is now available.
+The consultation process was complemented with a Eurobarometer public opinion survey to measure and analyse the perceptions and concerns of the European citizens around fake news.

 As European Commission President Juncker mentioned in his mission letter to Commissioner for the Digital Economy and Society Mariya Gabriel, the Commission needs to look into the challenges the online platforms create for our democracies as regards the spreading of fake information and initiate a reflection on what would be needed at EU level to protect our citizens.

 In April 2017, Vice-President Andrus Ansip in charge of the completion of the Digital Single Market described fake news as a serious problem.
 At the same time he highlighted the need to protect freedom of speech and trust people’s common sense.
 He also mentioned media literacy and quality journalism as vital tools to address the spread of fake news online.

 - Communication "Tackling online disinformation: a European approach"

 - Synopsis report on public consultation on fake news and online disinformation